What Is A Grey Stamp Pokémon Card?

 However, a lesser amount of grey stamps have been discovered on cards from other expansion sets, such as the Neo series expansions.

-Why Did it Happen?
+Why Did It Happen?

 The cause of the grey 1st edition stamps is still speculation, as it probably always will be.
-But there is some strong evidence presented by many smart community members that lead us in the right direction.
+But there is some strong evidence presented by many smart community members that leads us in the right direction.

 Theory 1: Low ink.